apache/openwhisk-client-go/README.md

 ### Installation

-After you download the source code either from the Github or the release page of OpenWhisk, you should have a directory named _incubator-openwhisk-client-go_ to host all the source code.
-Please copy this root directory _incubator-openwhisk-client-go_ into the directory $GOPATH/src/github.com/apache.
+After you download the source code either from the Github or the release page of OpenWhisk, you should have a directory named _openwhisk-client-go_ to host all the source code.
+Please copy this root directory _openwhisk-client-go_ into the directory $GOPATH/src/github.com/apache.